CatHood0/flutter_quill_delta_from_html/README.md

-# Quill Delta from HTML
+# Flutter Quill Delta from HTML

 This is a **Dart** package that converts **HTML** input into Quill **Delta** format, which is used in the [Quill Js](https://quilljs.com/) package.